FerAiwa/ng-score-polygon/libs/score-polygon/README.md

 ## Description

-This component automaticaly generates a regular polygon for a list of scores given as input.
+This component automaticaly generates regular N-side polygons for a list of scores.
 This can be specialy apealing to display rated lists from 3 to 12 elements.

-Given a set of formated scores it will automaticaly generate a N-side SVG polygon, that is ready to go!

 The component is totaly responsive, and most of the the styling is customizable.
 Check the Customization section for details.